-There is a threat of terrorism in Nigeria, and expats working in the oil industry in the Niger Delta region, in particular, should realise the implications of their employment choice.
+There is a threat of terrorism in Nigeria, and expats working in the oil industry in the Niger Delta region as well as across Northern Nigeria should realise the implications of their employment choice.

-Sectarian violence continues in Nigeria’s northern states and related terrorist attacks have been carried out, particularly against churches and mosques in the region.
-For this reason, many governments advise their nationals against all travel to the northern states of Borno, Yobe, Adamawa, Gombe and Bauchi, and against non-essential travel to other states in the region.
-The main terrorist threat in northern Nigeria stems from Boko Haram, an Islamist extremist group which aspires to establish Islamic law in Nigeria.
-There is a high risk of attacks against international bodies and Western targets, and expats should be vigilant at all times, particularly in the vicinity of places of worship and government and military installations.
+North and northeastern areas in Nigeria have faced a heavy threat of terrorism, particularly in Borno State.
+However, no region is free from this potential threat.
+Many governments advise their nationals against all travel to the northern states of Borno, Kaduna, Yobe, Adamawa, Gombe and Bauchi, and against non-essential travel to other states in the region.
+The main terrorist threat in northern Nigeria stems from Boko Haram, Islamic State West Africa (ISWA), and Ansaru, a terrorist organisation based in the region.
+There is a high risk of attacks against international bodies and Western targets, and expats should be vigilant at all times, particularly in the vicinity of places of worship, including churches and mosques, and government and military installations.

 Road safety in Nigeria

-Road safety in Nigeria is well below standard, with incidents of armed robberies and hijackings carried out by gangs, and extortion perpetrated by the police.
+Road safety in Nigeria is well below standard, with incidents of armed robberies and hijackings carried out by gangs.
 Expats should avoid driving at night.

 In general, road conditions and dense traffic make driving around cities a stressful and hazardous experience.
+Unfortunately, Nigeria's public transport doesn't guarantee safe arrivals.
 Most expats hire a driver, the cost of which can be negotiated as part of one’s employment package.
-When arriving at the airport, expats should be sure to be met by someone they know, and avoid taking a taxi unless prearranged through a reputable provider.
+When arriving at the airport, new arrivals should be sure to be met by someone they know and avoid taking a taxi unless prearranged through a reputable provider.

 ►Wondering how far your expat salary is going to go?
 See our overview of the Cost of Living in Nigeria